 Maria joined Interface Studio in 2017.
 A native Venezuelan, she is passionate about social and humanitarian causes, and enjoys finding ways to bring design and social development together.
 She has worked in Caracas, San José (Costa Rica), Bogotá and New York City, where she has studied the relationship between architecture, public space, dignity and civic participation.
 Maria holds a bachelor’s degree in Architecture from Universidad Simón Bolívar, and was part of the first class receiving the Master’s Degree in Urban Placemaking and Management from Pratt Institute.

 Lisa joined Interface in September 2014 as our Business Manager.
 Educated with a doctorate in engineering from U.C.
 Berkeley, she has shifted gears to help small companies run the business side of their organization.
 Lisa takes care of day to day financial processes including anything invoice, payroll, tax, and budget related as well as human resources.
-She lives in the Fairmount section of Philadelphia with her husband, 3 children, 2 cats and a fish.
+She lives in the Fairmount section of Philadelphia with her husband, 3 children, a cat, a dog, and a fish.

 Little Buddy dropped out of obedience school in June 2010 to pursue his dream of napping, snacking, and pretending to be a lap dog at Interface Studio.
 He specializes in consulting on fire hydrant placement, postal and delivery personnel relations, and sidewalk chicken bone maintenance.
 Mr. Buddy is also highly skilled at providing timely olfactory accompaniments to office meetings.